Pandalism/pandalism.github.io/_posts/2019-04-06-drone-skippy.md

 </div></div>

 ## Flying it for the first time (The Fall)
 All built up, it was looking sweet, like a tiny angry air beating machine.
-I was so excited to try it out I even hovered it inside my room (Note this is a terrible idea, those props will fuck your day up or your belongings).
+I was so excited to try it out I even hovered it inside my room (Note this is a terrible idea, those props **will** fuck your day up or your belongings).
 I double checked the failsafes, the lost quad beeping mode, the calibration and then charged up the batteries and waited.

 When Saturday finally arrived I headed down to my local fields, loaded with equipment and spares, and a little too much confidence.
 Again I double checked the screws and retightened everything, checked the failsafes, checked the camera was working, and set off.
 Now, flying small drones in `acro` mode with goggles is actually quite hard; it didn't look like the [smooth videos on youtube, darting between trees and derelict construction sites](https://www.youtube.com/watch?v=1MBW8zoZUR4).
 There was a lot of panic strafing and accidental bopping against the floor.
 Nonetheless sooner or later I was flying, albeit cautiously, between goal posts and doing simple flips.
 Overall good day, but the sun was coming down and it was time to pack up.

 > "But then again, what harm could one more flight do?" - My dumb dumb self

 I lost visual reference and speed across the field into the floor, hitting it hard and sending it flying back up, spinning another 20 meters into some bushes.
 Since I was wearing goggles I couldn't see where it landed and the spinning had seriously disorientated me.
 But its fine, what else is the find-lost-quad mode for?
-Of course that's when it hit me, that if I had lost video signal, it's probably because the battery ejected, and if it did that then the ESCs can't beep and its all fucked.
+Of course that's when it hit me, that if I had lost video signal, it's probably because the **battery ejected**, and if it did that then the ESCs can't beep and its all fucked.

 I searched and searched, methodically across all the bushes on the side of the field, to no avail.
 Then going to check the goggles themselves to see the recorded FPV videos I realised I hadn't recorded anything at all, instead taking stills when I thought it was turned on.

 ![Still before take off]({{ site.url }}/{{ page.assets }}/5.jpg)
 *My last beacon of hope ended up being this shitty still*

-At midnight I left, and came around looking again next Sunday, and then the Monday morning before work, and Tuesday, and ... etc. By the next Saturday I admitted defeat and declared Skippy (named post mortem due to its proclivity to skip on the floor) officially MIA.
-Goddamnit.
+At midnight I left, and came around looking again next Sunday, and then the Monday morning before work, and Tuesday, and ... etc. By the next Saturday I admitted defeat and declared Skippy (named post mortem due to its proclivity to skip on the floor) officially MIA. **Goddamnit**.

 ## Conclusion
 Lessons learned (the expensive way):